jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Reporter**:
-Really what we heard yesterday from quÉbec's premier, franÇois legault, was AMA culpa, about how the government of quÉbec has handled the situation of long-term care facilities during the COVID-19 pandemic, so much so that the government actually asked for assistance from the federal government to get canadian armedforces members to come into the province and help out in some ofthese facilities.
+Really what we heard yesterday from quÉbec's premier, franÇois legault, was am ea culpa, about how the government of quÉbec has handled the situation of long-term care facilities during the COVID-19 pandemic, so much so that the government actually asked for assistance from the federal government to get canadian armedforces members to come into the province and help out in some ofthese facilities.
 That's going to start today.
 There are going to be 125 armed forces members deployed in quÉbec to help in these facilities.
 We heard from the canadian armedforces that that is starting at a specific long-term care facility in montreal.